KumarLabJax/JABS-behavior-classifier/docs/source/ML-Course-2022-JABS-RTD.rst

 * Become familiar with key components to take into account when training these types of classifiers
 * Gain insight for some of the design decision considerations our group integrated into the JABS software

-..
-    This is a static web-version of the ipython notebook found `here<notebooks/ML-Course-2022-JABS.ipynb>`_.

-This is a static web-version of the ipython notebook found `here <notebooks/ML-Course-2022-JABS.ipynb>`_.
+This is a static web-version of the ipython notebook found `here <https://github.com/anshu957/JABS-tutorial/tree/main/docs/source/notebooks/ML-Course-2022-JABS.ipynb>`_.